SUREbyts -> Using SUREbyts in Class

 In this case, the SUREbyts database is used to support the assessment of students.
 Students could be invited to explore the database of videos and write a description that summarises the information presented in a SUREbyt of their choosing, or chosen by the lecturer.
 The students could then be invited to include an additional piece of personal research (e.g. extra research you carried out by the student to understand an aspect of the presentation in more detail, referencing at least one additional course).
 Students could be asked to explain how the SUREbyt coupled with their research advances their knowledge of opportunities for research or further study in this area.

-Once you have completed the use of SUREbyts videos with your classes, can you please complete the lecturer survey and ask your students to complete the student survey.
-Links to the surveys will be provided upon request.
+Once you have completed the use of SUREbyts videos with your classes, can you please complete this lecturer survey and ask your students to complete this student survey.

 Find out More